Skip to main content

 Organizations: Learn how to add assets to your inventory

-Updated over a week ago
+Updated over 3 months ago

 Asset Details

 Opening the menu for an asset gives you options to view the asset overview, add scope, remove from scope, archive, or add a tag.
-You can also add tags and add or remove from scope in the bulk actions menu.
+You can also add tags and add or remove from the scope in the bulk actions menu.

 Scope